SAP-archive/teched2020-DEV161/exercises/ex1/README.md

 1. Open a browser of your choice (Google Chrome, Microsoft Edge, Apple Safari, etc).

 2. Go to [SAP Cloud Platform Landing Page](https://www.sap.com/products/cloud-platform.html?btp=10a432f3-a259-46c4-aebc-79c090a69b22), and click *Log in to trial* to log in to your SAP Cloud Platform cockpit.
-    >When working with GitHub, if you want to open a link in a new tab, press [CTRL] and click the link.

     >If the log in doesn't work, make sure you fulfill the [requirements](../../README.md#requirements).

     <br>![](images/2020-10_SCP_Trial_Landing_Page_.jpg)<br><br>